 The Initial Term and any subsequent term(s) of this contract are subject to the availability of funds.
-The funds for the first twelve (12) months (or pro-rated fiscal year if applicable) of the Initial Term of the contract are certified as part of the execution of the contract.
-In the event that funds are not allocated, appropriated or otherwise made available to support continuation of performance in any period of time after the first twelve (12) months (or pro-rata fiscal year if applicable), the contract shall be cancelled; however, this does not affect either the GBHWC's rights or the contractor's rights under any termination clause of the contract.
+The funds for the Initial Term of the contract may be pro-rated and certified as part of the execution of the contract.
+Each proceeding year of the contract will require a certification of funds by the Government of Guam.
+In the event that funds are not allocated, appropriated or otherwise made available to support continuation of performance in any period of time within the Initial Term, the contract shall be cancelled; however, this does not affect either the GBHWC's rights or the contractor's rights under any termination clause of the contract.
 The GBHWC shall notify the contractor on a timely basis in writing that funds are, or are not, available for the continuation of the contract for each succeeding period.
 In the event of cancellation of this multi-term contract as provided above, the contractor will be reimbursed its unamortized, reasonably incurred, nonrecurring costs.